The look in his eyes said it all.

 I knew something was wrong when my husband, Craig, came back into the house this morning after cattle chores.

-It was an exciting day when Maggie and EmmyLou joined our family.
-And saying good-bye is never easy.
 As our 5-year-old Nolan was eating his Pop-Tarts® and our 8-year-old Waylon brushed his teeth, Craig whispered to me, “Maggie died.”

 Maggie.
 One of our two beloved farm dogs.